 Wander the Wye Valley

 An ideal setting for luxury romantic breaks in the UK, the bountiful Wye Valley offers a wide range of activities to enjoy together.
 Gorgeous scenery abounds along the curves of the River Wye and couples might like to hire a two-person canoe and pack a riverside picnic.
-The Brecon Beacons rise up beyond offering majestic walking routes, while the charming town of Hay-on-Wye is perfect for a leisurely stroll.
+The Bannau Brycheiniog (Brecon Beacons) rise up beyond offering majestic walking routes, while the charming town of Hay-on-Wye is perfect for a leisurely stroll.

 Llangoed Hall is a luxurious Edwardian country house hotel set within 17 acres of beautifully landscaped gardens.
 Antiques and original artworks create a salubrious setting, while the on-site restaurant has won numerous awards.
-They also offer a range of 'escape packages' for lovebirds wanting to push the boat out.
-How about a 'Gourmet Break' in a luxury room with Champagne and a seven-course tasting menu?
+They also offer a range of special events, including New Years Eve, and Murder Mystery weekends for lovebirds wanting a break with a difference.

 Love by Lake Vyrnwy

 The sapphire waters of Lake Vyrnwy are surrounded by abundant wildlife and bracing mountain scenery.
 This is the place to come for scenic walks and gentle cycle trails all set within the pristine RSPB Lake Vyrnwy Nature Reserve where you'll spot buzzards soaring overhead and perhaps even otters busy on the water's edge.
 If you'd like to hire a bike, check out Artisans Cycle Hire.